How much Calcium do you really need?

 Besides these problems, studies have shown that consuming large quantities of dairy foods may actually end up robbing the body of calcium.
 Fortunately, there are many healthy non-dairy sources of calcium that you can incorporate in your diet.

 Most easily absorbable Calcium is from the vegetable kingdom: from green leafy vegetables, seeds, nuts, fresh fruits and raw vegetables, and seaweeds.

 What about kids who can't have dairy products?

 Although the easiest route to giving kids the calcium they need might be pouring a cool glass of milk or serving up a tasty cup of yogurt or grilled cheese sandwich, not every child can consume dairy delights.
 Here are a few examples of health conditions, when you need to avoid dairy foods:

-- If you think your infant may be allergic to milk, talk to your doctor.
-Maybe the cow's milk based formula may need to be switched to hypoallergenic formula.
+If you think your infant may be allergic to milk, talk to your doctor.
+Maybe the cow's milk-based formula may need to be switched to a hypoallergenic formula.

 What is the best calcium supplement?

 Have you tried to choose the best calcium supplement?
 I would probably feel confused too!
 There are so many forms and combinations of calcium on the market and sometimes it’s hard to understand the label.

 Thousands of dollars are spent on consuming different combinations of Calcium supplements, such as Calcium Carbonate, Calcium Citrate, Calcium Orotate, etc. However, some of them are very poorly absorbed in your body.
 Besides that, Calcium supplements from oyster shell, bone meal, or dolomite, may contain heavy metals.
 The hair analysis of my patients, who have been taking certain calcium supplements, usually shows an excessive amount of lead.